Stefanovikeio: History

 More specifically, on September 5 of 1901, the will of Stefanovik was made public in Istanbul.
 By this will – as mentioned in the newspaper "Volos'Thessaly" – amongst other large donations to the Nation, Paul Stefanovik Skylitsis, donated to Greece his Thessalian estates amounting to 22 villages, whose value is estimated to 10,000,000 drachmas of the era, under the condition that the resulted state revenues are given tho the Ecumenical Patriarchate and used to finance Greek Orthodox Church clerics still functioning under foreign yoke.

 On 07.12.1901, the Stefanovik estates sale contract was signed for the nominal amount of 80,000 pounds, a price considered as "token sum".
 The sum was raised via loan approved by the National Bank.
 On 14.02.1902 began in Larissa the acceptance of the estates by an Ecumenical Surveyor and 05/23/1902, the government decided to rent them, until they become counted and classified by land quality to allow for distribution.
 Finally on 09.29.1902, was auction for temporary rent in private estate of Stefanovikeiou and Rizomylos (Ριζόμυλος).

 In 1904, someone by the name of Salih Bey, raised a lawsuit against the London-resident Ioannis Stefanovik, brother of Pavlos Stefanovik, claimed ownership of some estates, then already purchased by the Greek government.
 Salih Bey claimed he owned land titles for estates he mortgaged to the late Stefanovik; and that he was willing to pay the borrowed amount plus interest, in order to get them back.
 The case was heard before the Commercial Court of Istanbul on 07.03.1904 without an immediate decision.
 Finally the Salih case was dropped.
 However, the submission of the claim caused great alarm to farmers, as appears in Volos newspapers reports of the time.
 During Turkish rule, the village had been seat of the Bey of Karla region.
 Furthermore, about 4 km. from the last houses of the village to the side of Karla, traces can be found of older settlements at the sites "Magoula" and "Petra".

-Transport

-The town is served by a railway station on the Larissa-Volos branch line.